mcguffin/Benzinova-Font/README.md

 the font weights, having the Black weight being 9 times thicker than the Thin one.

 The font editor is [RoboFont](http://robofont.com/).
-Different widths will be achieved using [Interpoaltion Matrix](https://github.com/loicsander/Robofont-scripts/tree/master/Interpolation%20Matrix) by Loïc Sander
+Different widths will be achieved using [Interpoltion Matrix](https://github.com/loicsander/Robofont-scripts/tree/master/Interpolation%20Matrix) by Loïc Sander

 Charcters
 ---------